-The Conservation Ecology Center’s (CEC) Peter Leimgruber and Melissa Songer lead a team of scientists and partners working to save Asian elephants from extinction.
+The Conservation Ecology Center’s (CEC) Peter Leimgruber and Melissa Songer lead a team of scientists and partners working to save Asian elephants in the wild.

 CEC’s elephant conservation program centers on two priorities:

 Working with local and regional experts, CEC scientists track wild elephants and their movements across Asia.
 This program provides essential baseline information on area requirements, habitat selection and movement patterns of wild elephants.
 It allows CEC scientists to gain new insights into how and why elephants come into conflict with people.
 Watch the video below to learn more about why CEC scientists track wild elephants.

 People and elephants have coexisted in Asia for thousands of years.
 The recent rise in people-elephant conflict is due to dramatic changes in how people interact with land and elephants.
 Using modern geospatial analysis tools, researchers can detect land-use changes via satellite imagery.
 Based on these satellite assessments, CEC scientists work with local and regional experts to identify and implement new land-use strategies that will reduce land-use changes and minimize conflict, ultimately benefiting both elephants and people.

 CEC scientists collaborate with partner organizations in Sri Lanka, India, Nepal, Thailand, Myanmar, Malaysia, Cambodia and Indonesia to advance elephant conservation.
 CEC also lead an active field project in Myanmar that focuses on studying the ecology of human-elephant conflict and working with local communities to reduce conflict.